Police rule fall that killed mother, toddler at San Diego stadium a murder-suicide - NewsBreak

 Investigators say they conducted dozens of interviews and reviewed background information and available video footage of the Sept.
 25 incident that killed San Diego residents Raquel Wilkins, 40, and her son, Denzel Browning-Wilkins.
 It happened just before a Padres game against the Atlanta Braves.

 The ruling into their deaths was made in consultation with the San Diego County Medical Examiner, San Diego Police Lt.
-Andra Brown said in a news release, adding the department won’t comment further.2 found dead, 2 in critical condition at North Carolina nursing home
+Andra Brown said in a news release, adding the department won’t comment further.Supreme Court allows Jan.
+6 committee to get Trump documents

 “SDPD understands the public’s concern and interest in this tragedy that happened publicly in a venue where the community gathers,” Brown said.
 “We would like to thank all those who came forward with information.”